Skip to Content

 Flirting

 Ducks are very flirty!
-Drakes will rise up out of the water shaking their tail and head, flick water, or play nip (like a grade schooler poking at the girl he likes on the playground).
+To flirt, drakes will rise up out of the water shaking their tail and head.
+They flick water, or play nip (like a grade-schooler poking at the girl he likes on the playground).
 They will swim around with their neck outstretched.
 Both males and females will bob their heads up and down at each other to flirt.
-Females will flatten their bodies on the surface of the water in a mating pose around males to flirt with ones they are interested in.
+Females flirt by flattening their bodies out in the water in a mating pose.

 Duck Behavior